voxeltheater/voxel-case/README.md

 The case is slightly wider than the drawer units- you may wish to shim the 1/8" space on the left and right sides.
 Once the module is in place, drill a 5/16" hole through the back of the case, using the factory hole in the NORDLI unit as a guide.

-Bolt the module down using 5/16” x 2-¾” carriage bolts, nuts, and washers, with the head of the bolt on the outside of the case.
+Bolt the module down using `5/16” x 2-¾” carriage bolts`, `5/16” nuts`, and `5/16” washers`, with the head of the bolt on the outside of the case.

 ![](build-img/LAYOUTS.PNG)